keijak/kaggle-pub/titanic/notes.md

-- Sex matters.
-Women more likely survived.
-- Pclass matters.
-1st class more likely survived.
-- Age matters.
-Infants survived.
+- Remove outliers from training data set
+  - They don't add value to the model.

+- XGBoost outputs feature importance.
+  - For each important feature, visualize distribution and correlation with the label.
+  - Find and eliminate outliers.
+  - Consider binning
+  - Consider normalization
+  - Consider log1p transformation to make it closer to symmetric bell curve.
+  - Remove unimportant features to generalize better.

+- Think about relation among data points.
+  - Maybe try to cluster by family.
+Families maybe share consequences.

+- Add a column for null vlaue count.
+  - Quantifies the amount of information each data point has.

-- null values.
+- Guess null values from other features.
-  - Guess age from pclass and sex.
+  - e.g. Guess age from pclass and sex.

-- Categorical variables: one-hot vs ordinal.
+- Categorical variables: consider one-hot encoding.

-- Model selection
-  - Cross validation
 - Grid search

-- Bias vs variance
+  - Use separate validation data set for CV, to avoid overfitting to the data set.

 - Pandas
   - concat()